abhipsamishra032/React_Webpack_Example/README.md

-# React_Webpack_Example

-Basic Commands to create a React app project

-npm init - Creates package.json

-npm install react react-dom --save-dev npm install babel-core babel-loader webpack --save-dev npm install babel-preset-es2015 babel-preset-react --save-dev npm install babel-preset-es2015 babel-preset-react --save-dev
+This is a simple react-redux project and webpack is being used for configuration.

+Easy to understand and easy to follow.

-npm install babelify
+npm install - install all package

-npm install - install all package npm run start - run the server
+npm run start - compile and run the server